Screwy Squirrel: Biography

-Later Appearances
+Later appearances

-Meathead Dog makes a cameo appearance in the 1988 film Who Framed Roger Rabbit.
+Meathead Dog made a cameo appearance in the 1988 film Who Framed Roger Rabbit.
 He is seen sniffing around at R. K. Maroon's Cartoon Studio in the film's beginning.
 Screwy is mockingly mentioned by one of Eddie Valiant's bar patrons Angelo: "Who's your client, Mr. Detective of the Stars?
 Chilly Willy, or Screwy Squirrel?"

 In 1993, Hanna-Barbera resurrected Screwy in new animation for the series Droopy, Master Detective as part of Fox Kids' programming block of Saturday morning cartoons.
-Those new cartoons featured the character's name as Screwball—never Screwy—and pitted him not against Meathead but against a pair of typical Hanna-Barbera authority figures, a human park attendant named Dweeble and his oafish dog Rumply.
+Those new cartoons featured the character's name as Screwball—never Screwy—and pitted him not against Meathead, but against a pair of typical Hanna-Barbera authority figures, a human park attendant named Dweeble and his oafish dog Rumply.
 "Screwball" himself wore a T-shirt and often a "Napoleon-style" bicorne hat.

-On April Fools' Day in 1997, Cartoon Network broadcast an edited version (minus one blackface gag) of the 1944 Screwy Squirrel cartoon Happy-Go-Nutty repeatedly from 6 AM to 6 PM, as part of an April Fool's joke that the cartoon character had seized control of the network.
+On April Fools' Day in 1997, Cartoon Network broadcast an edited version (minus one blackface gag) of the 1944 Screwy Squirrel cartoon Happy-Go-Nutty repeatedly from 6 am to 6 p, as part of an April Fool's joke that the cartoon character had seized control of the network.

-On April Fool's Day in 2012, Cartoon Network broadcast Screwy Squirrel's debut cartoon The Screwball Squirrel, at 6:00 am and 11:45 am respectively, which marked the first time that a cartoon by Tex Avery was broadcast on the network since The Tex Avery Show.
+On April Fool's Day in 2012, Cartoon Network broadcast Screwy Squirrel's debut cartoon The Screwball Squirrel, at 6:00 am and 11:45 am, which marked the first time that a cartoon by Tex Avery was broadcast on the network since The Tex Avery Show.

-In 2013, both Meathead and Screwy Squirrel make appearances as residents of "Fairy Land" in Tom and Jerry's Giant Adventure retaining most of their traits.
-Screwy Squirrel was voiced by Paul Reubens and Meathead is voiced by John DiMaggio.
+In 2013, both Meathead and Screwy Squirrel made appearances as residents of "Fairy Land" in Tom and Jerry's Giant Adventure, retaining most of their traits.
+Screwy Squirrel was voiced by Paul Reubens and Meathead was voiced by John DiMaggio.

-In 2019, Screwy Squirrel makes an appearance as a landlord of an apartment building called Screwy Arms Apartments, in the third season of The Tom and Jerry Show episode called "Double Dog Trouble".
-He also makes various cameos in the series.
-Screwy is voiced by Sean Kenin.
+In 2019, Screwy Squirrel made an appearance as a landlord of an apartment building called Screwy Arms Apartments, in the third season of The Tom and Jerry Show episode called "Double Dog Trouble".
+He also made various cameos in the series.
+Screwy was voiced by Sean Kenin.

 American animator and producer Bruce W. Smith briefly began developing a series for Warner Bros. starring the titular character.
-In Smith's proposed storyline, which was never produced, Screwy thinks he is in Hollywood, California, but in reality he is in Hollywood, Alabama.
+In Smith's proposed story line, which was never produced, Screwy thinks he is in Hollywood, California, but in reality he is in Hollywood, Alabama.